Chapter 6 Om

 The uniform lets police feel separate from everyone else, and they treat us as if we were the enemy.
 Police will blame a suspect’s lack of responsibility for an encounter gone bad.
 However, thanks to video cameras, the public now sees how the police do not always tell the truth.
 Everyone suffers from occasional bad reasoning; even good people do evil when given too much authority.
 Tell someone that people are dangerous, give them a gun, surround them with people who support this paranoia, and then do not be surprised when the men in blue see you as the enemy.

-Decreasing your dependence on police does not mean you should stock up on weapons.
+Decreasing your dependence on the police does not mean you should stock up on weapons.
 We should not substitute one false security for another.
 Nor should we avoid all weapons.
 Let us learn to distinguish real dangers from fake ones.
 We must learn to deal with real situations in ways that do not require fear of what lives inside.
 Our appetites make life worth living, and when one fears desires, one becomes an enemy of oneself, so reject both the external police patrolling your neighborhood and the internal police patrolling your mind.

 Section 3: Matrix and the Babe